America's #1 Rated Reverse Mortgage Lender*

 - The inspection.
-During the inspection, the appraiser will walk through the home with you and will take any necessary photos as part of the research process.
-He or she will focus on any areas that may be in need of repair, as well as specific features of the home that could contribute to—or take away from—its value.
+During the inspection, the appraiser will walk through the home with you and take any necessary photos as part of the research process.
+They will focus on any areas that may be in need of repair, as well as specific features of the home that could contribute to — or take away from — its value.

 - The research.
-Armed with photos and notes on your home, the appraiser will then conduct his or her own research to determine comparable home sales in your area.
+Armed with photos and notes on your home, the appraiser will conduct their research to determine comparable home sales in your area.

 - The appraisal.
-After tallying comparable sales and the complete picture of your home, the appraiser will deliver his or her appraisal to you and to your reverse mortgage lender.
+After tallying comparable sales and the complete picture of your home, the appraiser will deliver their appraisal to you and your reverse mortgage lender.
 On the final appraisal, you will see all of the data used in determining the value of your home.

 Independent Assessment